QuaSi-Software/Documentation/docs/resie_fundamentals.md

 The first of these is the environment, which plays a role for systems that directly draw energy from the environment such as solar collectors or heat pumps fed by ambient heat from the atmosphere or the ground.
 The second are public grids, usually for electricity, heat and natural gas, however grids of any kind of energy-carrying medium can be modeled.
 An important difference to the environment is that energy can be both drawn from the grids and fed back into them if there is a surplus.

 The third domain are demands, which encompass any kind of system or process that requires energy and that must be met exactly.
 While demand simulation is an important part of the overall building energy simulation process, Resie is not concerned with calculating the demands and requires the values as an input.
 Demands can also be abstracted to impose the use of energy upon an energy network.
 For example if there is a power plant nearby, which produces a large amount of waste heat, this can be implemented as a cooling demand.
 This allows the waste heat to be used for providing energy for other heating demands while moving any excess into the environment.
-In that case the cooling demand provides energy to the energy network and this differs from an environmental input in the sense that the demand must be used up (it is not dispatchable).
+In that case the cooling demand provides energy to the energy network and this differs from an environmental input in the sense that the energy must be used up completely.

 ## Energy systems